 - Internet delivery format.

-PLEASE NOTE: This course will be delivered in an ONLINE format.
-Details will be provided shortly.
-No class on Saturday, October 8th (Thanksgiving Weekend) and November 12th (Remembrance Day Weekend).
+No class on Saturday, February 18th (Family Day Long Weekend).
+Please note: The delivery format for this course is ONLINE DELIVERY for the Winter term.
+This is an instructor-led online course.
+Upon registration, please visit the Learning Hub (learn.bcit.ca) for further information regarding course material(s).
 BCIT reserves the right to cancel courses.
-In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion of this course, the student will be able to: